Wolanet/python-portfolioV/README.md

 <h4> > Performing the scans and sniffing </h4>
 To perform a TCP SYN scan and a DNS scan we create 2 functions, and we used pre-defined ports and a pre-defined host (google DNS server).
 You can modify those values as you please to scan different ports or hosts. <br />
-The first function named S_scan creates and sends TCP SYN packets (by setting the TCP flag to "S"), then with a for lop it disaplys any open port found, based on the pre-defined ports we provide. <br />
+The first function named S_scan creates and sends TCP SYN packets (by setting the TCP flag to "S"), then with a for loop it outputs any open port found, based on the pre-defined ports we provide. <br />
-The second function performs a DNS scan by querying google.com, and sending packets to port 53 UDP (used for DNS). <br />
+The second function performs a DNS scan by querying google.com, and by sending packets to port 53 UDP (the port number used for DNS). <br />
 Lastly, we sniff some packets with the same host, showcasing more capabilities of the Scapy library.
 <br /> <br />